-According to The Times, the Treasury is pressing for foreign aid to be cut temporarily from 0.7% of GDP to 0.5% as part of next Wednesday’s Spending Review.
-This would be both poor economics and dreadful politics.
-By way of background, the International Development Act of 2015 commits the government to spend 0.7% of national … Continue reading ‘Global Britain’ shouldn’t be taking an axe to foreign aid
+According to The Times, the Treasury is pressing for foreign aid to be cut 'temporarily' from 0.7% of GDP to 0.5% as part of next Wednesday’s Spending Review.
+I think this would be a mistake.
+By way of background, the International Development Act of 2015 commits the government to spend 0.7% of national income on … Continue reading ‘Global Britain’ shouldn’t be taking an axe to foreign aid

 FYI, here are some hard data on UK poverty, with links to the original sources (unfiltered by pro/anti-Tory newspapers, think tanks, or UN rapporteurs...).
 First, trends in inequality and child poverty in the UK (before the pandemic, obviously, but also before the surge in government spending on job subsidies and welfare payments).
 (Source) Second, a … Continue reading Some facts on poverty in the UK